• Home

 This is not to suggest that you knowingly deny factual details or refuse to answer at all.
 Answer the questions without volunteering additional information.

-1. Come to well-prepared
+1. Come well-prepared

 You must seek the guidance of reputed injury lawyers in Los Angeles, CA, to help you prepare for the deposition.
 You need to go through documents like your medical history, police report, etc., that will refresh your memory of what happened.